HOA Homeowners' Rights Task Force

 "A Man's Home is His Castle" act would neuter all HOAs

-by COLG, 4 months ago
+by COLG, over 2 years ago

 While the author of the draft "A Man's Home is His Castle" Colorado Homeowners' Protection Act means well, the net result of any implementation of this act would render HOAs paper tigers.
 I would resign from my position as President of our HOA and spend my time preparing my property for sale before our values plummet.